antoniovitorvb/JHU_Capstone_Project/README.md

 ## [By Coursera](https://www.coursera.org/specializations/jhu-data-science?#courses)

 This repo is presents my studies and development of the final project solution for Johns Hopkins University certification.

+## Milestone Report

+The first assignment of this course was to make an Exploratory Analysis of the data set.

+The report can be found at the Rpubs repository [here](https://rpubs.com/antoniovitor/jhu-cp-milestone-report)

+## Final Project

+In development...